cmigz/today-i-learned/flexbox/flex-basics.md

 #### Center

-Justify-Content: center; much like the rest of flexbox attribute values works exactly as it sounds.
+`justify-content: center;` much like the rest of flexbox attribute values works exactly as it sounds.
 It will center the contents of the container within the center of its flex-direction's axis.

 ```css
 .parent {